A Road Trip to Childress Vineyards

 French oak wine barrels were stacked three

-high in the aging room, costing the vineyard $3,000 apiece.
+aging room, costing the vineyard $3,000 apiece.

 “Here is the fermenting room,” she said, waving her pointer finger, “Now y’all come and join.
 Come on over.”